This page refers to adult autism diagnosis; if you’re looking for the process behind getting a diagnosis for your child, check here.

 In some cases, undiagnosed autistic adults may turn to drugs and/or alcohol as a coping strategy.
 In fact, some people may only notice their autistic traits after entering a rehabilitation programme.

-Therefore, although autism is not a mental illness, poor understanding of autistic traits and uninformed to treatment can cause significant distress to an autistic adult’s wellbeing.
+Therefore, although autism is not a mental illness, poor understanding of autistic traits and uninformed approach to treatment can cause significant distress to an autistic adult’s wellbeing.
 With this in mind, an adult autism diagnosis often comes as a relief.

 How can a diagnosis help me?